Examples of QR Assessment Instruments

 For assessment instruments developed at the course/instructor level, please see our page on resources developed as a result of this project.

-(1) Generalized Critical Thinking Assessment Instruments that Include Quantitative Reasoning Skills
+(1) Generalized Critical Thinking and STEM Assessment Instruments that Include Quantitative Reasoning Skills

 The CLA "presents realistic problems that require students to analyze complex materials and determine the relevance to the task and credibility.
 Students' written responses to the tasks are evaluated to assess their abilities to think critically, reason analytically, solve problems and communicate clearly and cogently."Critical Thinking Assessment Test (CAT)